michaelschaub/PartitionStability/README.md

 function and was subsequently refined further by Antoine Delmotte.

 The MATLAB frontend was initally added by Antoine Delmotte.
-Version 2.0 which updates the first release and includes the addition of directed stability was created by Michael Schaub.
 Final adjustments and additions, testing, and maintenance are due to Antoine Delmotte and Michael Schaub.
+Version 2.0 which updates the first release and includes the addition of directed stability was created by Michael Schaub (see code history for further details).

 ###############################################################################